Sustainable Design

 Sustainable design is a multifaceted approach that integrates energy efficiency, material consciousness, resilience, intelligence, occupant wellbeing, and maintainability.

-By adopting the framework, architects can create buildings that are not only environmentally responsible but also adaptive, comfortable, and efficient for long-term use.
+By adopting the BCA Green Mark 2021arrow-up-right framework, architects can create buildings that are not only environmentally responsible but also adaptive, comfortable, and efficient for long-term use.